tmhglnd/mercury/docs/01-global.md

 ## beatRepeat

 A beatrepeating effect (sometimes called stutter) that continuously repeats a section of the entire sound that was last played.
 The repating interval is determined in divisions (`1/4`, `3/16`, etc).
 It immediately starts repeating at the moment of evaluating the code, so timing is key!
+You can switch to a different section of the beatrepeat recording with optional the second argument.
+Maximum recording length is 8 seconds (2x 4/4 bars at 60bpm).

 Alias: `stutter`

 **arguments**
 - {Division} -> beatrepeat time interval in division
+- {Division} -> beatrepeat offset time in division

 ```java
 set beatRepeat 1/4